RoyTrenneman/ESP-SIGFOX/README.md

 On my side, I use MQTT message in order to manage GPS data sent by the Sigfox Module.

-Depending to the Sigfox Backend configuration which use GET or POST methods, I set a http2Mqtt bridge which is listening on port 5000 via my IP  (thanks to https://github.com/petkov/http_to_mqtt)
+Depending on the Sigfox Backend configuration which uses GET or POST methods, I set a http2Mqtt bridge which is listening on port 5000 via my IP  (thanks to https://github.com/petkov/http_to_mqtt)

 Here my Sigfox callback configuration :